 + The diagnosis of pernicious anemia may be confirmed by a thorough clinical evaluation, including a detailed patient history and specialized laboratory tests.
 During a Schilling test, the intestines’ ability to absorb vitamin B12 is measured.
 The vitamin is labeled with radioactive cobalt and is ingested by mouth.
 X-ray studies can then determine if the body is properly absorbing this vitamin.

-+ If pernicious anemia is ignored, undiagnosed, or left untreated, life-threatening complications can occur.
-Pernicious anemia is treated by injection of vitamin B12 (hydroxocobalamin or cyanocobalamin) into the muscle.
+If pernicious anemia is ignored, undiagnosed, or left untreated, life-threatening complications can occur.
+Pernicious anemia is treated by injection of methylated vitamin B12 into the muscle.
 A physician must closely monitor the amount of vitamin that is given and adjust the dosage when necessary.
 People with pernicious anemia must continue to receive maintenance doses of vitamin B12 throughout life.Advil) or naproxen (Aleve) are used as initial treatment.